dannsam/xenko-docs/manual/animation/import-animation-assets.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Designer</span>

-This page explains how to import skinned meshes and skeletons to your project.
+This page explains how to import skinned meshes, skeletons, and animations to your project.
 For information about how to create procedural models, see [Create assets](../get-started/create-assets.md).

 >[!Note]
 >Make sure you skin your mesh correctly to the skeleton.
 If you don't, you won't be able to animate your model correctly.